vishalm019/Student-portal/README.md

 ## 2. Create RDS PostgreSQL Instance

+### 1. Navigate to the RDS Console:

+Go to the RDS console.

+### 2. Launch a New Database:

+ - Choose "Create database" and select PostgreSQL.
+Configure the instance with the following settings:

- - Choose PostgreSQL, give DB name, master username/password.
+   - DB Instance Identifier: student-portal-db

- - Set Public access: Yes (optional: only if connecting from CloudShell or local).
+   - Master Username: admin

+   - Master Password: yourpassword

+   - VPC: Select your existing VPC

+    - Publicly Accessible: Yes

- - Configure VPC & security group: allow port 5432 from your IP or ECS tasks.
+   - VPC Security Groups: Create a new security group or select an existing one that allows inbound traffic on port 5432 from your ECS tasks.

- - Note the endpoint, you will use this in db_config.py:
+### 3. Note the Endpoint:

+    After the instance is created, note the endpoint (example:student-portal-db.c36oee8i0x0q.ap-south-1.rds.amazonaws.com).

+### 4. Update db_config.py:

 ` DB_CONFIG = {
     "host": "<your-rds-endpoint>",